justi/no_comments/README.md

 ## Usage
 To clean up comments from a .rb file or directory, use the `NoComments::Remover.clean` method.
-This will remove all single-line comments and inline comments from the file or directory.
+This will remove all single-line, block and inline comments from the file or directory.

 ```ruby
 require 'no_comments'